 The final tab also includes two advanced settings.
 The first is whether or not to require an acoustic chime before following the recording schedule in CUSTOM mode.
 If this is checked, then when switched to CUSTOM, even if the time has been set, the AudioMoth will wait for an acoustic chime before commencing the configured schedule.

 The second setting is whether to use the voltage range of NiMH/LiPo batteries in order to calculate the current battery level.
 This battery level is displayed when a device is switched to CUSTOM, before connection over USB has been established.

 To expand recordings produced by amplitude thresholding, open the expansion window through the File menu.
 From here you can put a limit on the size of the expanded recordings.
 If the expansion produces a file larger than this limit, it will be split into a new file.
 For example, if you record for 5 hours with amplitude threshold recording enabled, expanding this file with no limit will produce a 5 hour long WAV file.

 Once a limit has been set or removed, select the recordings to expand.
 These are easily identified by a 'T' at the end of the recording name.
 Select either a folder which contains recordings, or the amplitude threshold recordings directly.
 Click Expand Recordings and the app will expand each relevant file and place the expanded files in the same directory as the original (keeping the original, unexpanded file).

 Set the switch on the side of your AudioMoth device to USB/OFF and attach it to your computer via USB.

-Ensure the device has batteries inserted or the configuration will be lost when the device is disconnected and it loses power.
+Ensure the device has batteries inserted or the time set along with the configuration will be lost when the device is disconnected and it loses power.